Best of Denver®

 We were sitting at Phil’s Place with Rich Grant, former communications director for Visit Denver, the city’s convention bureau, and co-author of 100 Things to Do in Denver Before You Die, slated to be released any day.
 And as we compared notes about the basics natives and newcomers alike should know — to climb Longs Peak before you blow out your knees on Outhouse at Winter Park, to attend an Easter sunrise service at Red Rocks (when it isn’t snowed out), to be prepared for late-March snowstorms that can bury all good intentions under a foot of the white stuff, to eat before you eat at Casa Bonita — we realized how challenging it is to try to put all the wonderful things about life in Denver in a single book, or a single issue of Westword.
 This city is simply too big to be easily contained, changing too fast.
 While 100 Things to Do in Denver is an excellent beginner’s run, the Best of Denver 2016 often approaches Outhouse in its advanced awards, although you can cruise through many of the hundreds of honors you’ll find inside.

-The Best of Denver has become a giant beast of an issue that celebrates so much about what we love in this city, including its cowtown heritage.
-While we can’t honor everything every year, taken as a whole, the thirty years of the Best of Denver add up to one big love letter to our town.
-And as we send this 31st edition to press, we’re still high on the Mile High City.
+This is our 33rd annual Best of Denver, a giant beast of an issue that celebrates so much about what we love in this city right now, from its cowtown heritage to the rare new building that’s actually a welcome addition to the skyline.
+While we can’t honor everything every year, taken as a whole, 33 years of the Best of Denver add up to one big love letter to our town.
+And that will never change.